 According to NACE’s Job Outlook survey, employers look for the following on a candidate’s resume:

 Seniors responding to NACE's annual student survey said that when looking at a job, they first consider:

 However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary.

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.

-The National Center for Education Statistics (NCES) projects 1,889,000 students at the bachelor's degree level will graduate as the Class of 2020.
+The National Center for Education Statistics (NCES) projects 2 million students at the bachelor's-degree level will graduate as the Class of 2022.